eiab30p/OracleConnection/SQLAlchemy_example/README.md

 * < --help >: See available commands
 * *additional argument*  < command >  < --multidb >: Manage and migrate multiple databases.
 * < revision > : Creates an empty revision script.
 This is if you want to create manual scripts.
-* *optional additonal argument*  migration <--message MESSAGE>: Like git commit -m you should put a message of why the changes and what the changes were
+* *optional additional argument*  migration <--message MESSAGE>: Like git commit -m you should put a message of why the changes and what the changes were
 * < current >: Shows the current revision of the database
-* *optional additonal argument* < history > < --rev-range REV_RANGE>: This will show a list of migrations.
+* *optional additional argument* < history > < --rev-range REV_RANGE>: This will show a list of migrations.
 If not range is selected it will show the entire history
 * *additional argument* < merge > < --message MESSAGE > < revisions >: THis will Merge two revisions together.

-with all of these commands except for help and merge you can add a --sql tag at the end and a print out of the SQL statment will be printed in the console.
+with all of these commands except for help and merge you can add a --sql tag at the end and a print out of the SQL statement will be printed in the console.

 ## Running Application

-If this application had a front end or other applications are going to call the API of this application I would run the below command.
+If this application had a front end or other applications are going to call the APIs of this application, I would run the below command.

 ```python
 python testing_conntection.py runserver
 ```

-Since I just want to test the table and DB and see what Oracle and do with SQLAlchemy I will just run the blow command which will run a function as explained in the code.
+Since I just want to test the table and DB and see what Oracle does with SQLAlchemy, I will just run the blow command which will run a function as explained in the code.

 ```python
 python testing_connection.py dbCreateRegUser